LaurentRDC/dissertation/content/snse.md

     - \frac{1}{2} \ln \left[1 + \Delta I_0(\vect{q},t) \right] = M(\vect{q}, \tau) - M(\vect{q}, 0)
 $$
 In this formulation, $M$ is the appropriate average of all atom-specific $W_s$ suppression factors from @eq:scattering-debye-waller [@Warren1990DebyeWaller].
 There is no general expression for the quantity $M$ for diatomic crystals such as SnSe[@Warren1990DebyeWaller].
 The fast component of the transient Debye-Waller dynamics are only visible for reflections nearly parallel to $\vect{c}^\star$, which informs on the atomic displacement in the $c$ direction.
-The harmonic approximation can be used, which states that if atoms are vibrating in a harmonic potential[@Warren1990Harmonic], the Debye-Waller factor $M$ is given by:
+Since the Debye-Waller suppression is small ($\sim 1\%$, @fig:snse-dwaller), the harmonic approximation can be used.
+This approximation states that if atoms are vibrating very close to their equilibrium position, the potential is harmonic [@Warren1990Harmonic], and the Debye-Waller factor $M$ is given by:
 $$
     M(\vect{q}, \tau) = \frac{1}{2} |\vect{q}|^2 \langle |\bar{\vect{u}} \cdot \vect{e}_3|^2 \rangle
 $$